MyTurnyet/spftware-as-craft-blog/content/posts/patterns-that-grow-and-crumble.md

 `SeasonalPromotionalOrder` passed.
 Production behavior failed because of interactions between overridden methods.

 **Onboarding nightmare:** New developers asked "which calculateTotal() is actually called?"
-The answer: "Depends on runtime type, and whether seasonal logic is active, and or the customer is an enterprise customer."
+The answer: "Depends on runtime type, and whether seasonal logic is active, and whether the customer is an enterprise customer."

 Inheritance works when your domain stops evolving.
 When did **your** domain stop evolving?